Dehypnotic/comfyui-numbered-text/README.md

 ---

 ## Usage ideas
 I find it useful for prompts.
 You get a new idea, hit enter and start anew without discarding the old; select, go back, combine; or you can load/paste a list of frequently used prompts and save/copy them for later.
-May also be useful in combination with a save node for several disk locations, etc.
+May also be useful in combination with a save node for several disk locations etc.

 ---
 ## Installation